'I Hope This Will Set A Precedent,' Says Trans Teen Who Won Case Over Bathroom Access

 Allen concluded that the board was isolating and discriminating against those who "deviated from" the board's view of what "a male or female student should be."
 This amounted to a form of gender stereotyping, she said.

-And having to use single-occupancy bathrooms harmed Grimm because of their location far from his classes, and because of the stigmatization and mental anguish that he received from being treated differently, the court ruled.
+And having to use single-occupancy bathrooms harmed Grimm because of their location far from his classes and the stigmatization and mental anguish that he received from being treated differently, the court ruled.

-Grimm celebrated not just the decision, but the existence of his case at all.
+Grimm celebrated not just the decision but the existence of his case at all.
 "The fact that I even was able to have a court case speaks volumes to the progress we have made in this nation," he said in Wednesday's interview.

 But he sounded the alarm about the Trump administration's announcement that it won't investigate claims of gender discrimination filed by trans students denied bathroom access.